jakearchibald/jakearchibald.com/static-build/posts/2024/04/attributes-vs-properties/index.md

 </blockquote>

-But not all of these reflectors are as simple as these.
+But some reflectors are more complex…

 ## Naming differences